perses/perses/CONTRIBUTING.md

 Building and starting the backend API server requires the following tools:

-* [Go](https://go.dev/doc/install) (usually the latest version as we are following upstream Go releases closely)
+- [Go](https://go.dev/doc/install) (usually the latest version as we are following upstream Go releases closely)
-* Make
+- Make
-* [jq](https://stedolan.github.io/jq/download/) to run the populate.sh script below
+- [jq](https://stedolan.github.io/jq/download/) to run the populate.sh script below

+#### Quick version

+With the required dependencies installed, you can run `bash scripts/api_backend_dev.sh` to automatically set up the api server for local development.
+The API backend will be available on port 8080.

+See "detailed version" for a summary of the steps automated by this script.
+Follow those instructions if you want more granular control over building and starting the API server.

+#### Detailed version

-With these dependencies installed, you can proceed as follows:
+With the required dependencies installed, you can proceed as follows:

-* Change to the `dev` folder and generate the local database by running the `populate.sh` script.
+- Change to the `dev` folder and generate the local database by running the `populate.sh` script.
 You will then be able to modify it on the fly.

 ```bash
 bash populate.sh
 ```

-* Return to the root of the project and build the API server:
+- Return to the root of the project and build the API server:

 ```bash
 cd ../
 make build-api
 ```

-* Finally, run the built binary, using the simple configuration file found in the `dev` folder:
+- Finally, run the built binary, using the simple configuration file found in the `dev` folder:

 ```bash
 ./bin/perses -config ./dev/config.yaml